brennv/road-trip/README.md

 # road-trip

-Methods for using genome algorithms to calculate optimal road trips.
+Methods for using genome algorithms to calculate optimal road trips as demonstrated by [rhiever](https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects/blob/master/optimal-road-trip).

 ## Usage